Day 16

 Only tour buses and shuttle buses can continue farther into Denali National Park, which is a "wilderness park," as was often emphasized.
 As much as possible, nature is left on its own in this park.
 It is believed that since wildlife sees only buses passing harmlessly by on a set route, it becomes accustomed to their presence.

-A Lagopus lagopus/Willow Ptarmigan family hurried off the road into the underbrush.
+Lagopus lagopus/Willow Ptarmigan family hurried off the road into the underbrush.
 This grouse is the state bird of Alaska.
-We also saw a Lepus americanus/Snowshoe Hare.
+We also saw a

 in front of us; whenever possible, the driver-narrator tries to focus the